piebro/deutsche-bahn-data/README.md

 The [timetable-plan-api](https://developers.deutschebahn.com/db-api-marketplace/apis/product/timetables/api/26494#/Timetables_10213/operation/%2Fplan%2F{evaNo}%2F{date}%2F{hour}/get) is used to get the planned timetable for a station at a specific hour and day.
 The [timetable-changes-api](https://developers.deutschebahn.com/db-api-marketplace/apis/product/timetables/api/26494#/Timetables_10213/operation/%2Ffchg%2F{evaNo}/get) is used to get all change.
 This API is queried every 6 hours to not miss any changes.

-The API is queried using the evas from the biggest train stations.
+The API is queried using the evas from the biggest train stations To get the evas, the [Station Data API](https://developers.deutschebahn.com/db-api-marketplace/apis/product/stada) is used to get all station with [category](https://en.wikipedia.org/wiki/German_railway_station_categories) 1 or 2.
 The responses are saved in the `data` folder.
 Each day is a new subfolder and the suffix of each file hour in UTS time when the change request was made or the time of the planned train schedule.

 You can look at the api using the website https://editor.swagger.io/ together with OpenAPI Documentation you can download from [here](https://developers.deutschebahn.com/db-api-marketplace/apis/product/timetables/api/26494#/Timetables_10213/overview).